-So, you’re recently engaged and wondering where to start on your wedding planning journey, or maybe you’ve got a big birthday or anniversary you want to celebrate this year, but maybe you’re wondering if it’s even possible to start planning a wedding or event in a pandemic.
-We might not have been able to have the Christmas and New Year together like we’d hoped but that doesn’t mean you can’t continue celebrating.
+So, you engaged recently and wonder where to start on your wedding planning journey.
+Or maybe you’ve got a big birthday or anniversary you want to celebrate this year, but maybe you’re wondering if it’s even possible to start planning a wedding or event in a pandemic.
+We might not have been able to have Christmas and New Year together as we’d hoped but that doesn’t mean you can’t continue celebrating.
 I’m here to tell you that now is the perfect time to start planning that big event.
 Let’s keep the excitement going.

 First things first

-The first thing, and this might seem self-serving but, if you go trawling around the help groups on the internet looking for the answer to your specific problem, you’ll get a million different replies and not necessarily accurate information.
+The first thing might seem self-serving.
+But, if you go trawling around the help groups on the internet looking for the answer, you’ll get a million different replies and not necessarily accurate information.
 The absolute most important thing you need right now is clarity and you won’t get that from asking a million strangers.
-One specific problem needs one specific response, and a level-headed one at that.
+One specific problem needs one specific response and a level-headed one at that.

 A wedding planner can help you with more than just wedding planning.
 We’re keeping our eyes and ears open for our customers so we’re on the front foot of any new information that comes out.
 We’ll also do the research for you on what’s allowed in your area, before offering advice!